usdot-jpo-ode/wzdx/spec-content/enumerated-types/derived-from-its-standards/LaneType.md

 `right-entrance-ramp` (DEPRECATED) | right-entrance-ramp (8210) | *This value is deprecated and will be removed in a future version; use `right-entrance-lane` instead* — The (first) entrance ramp with an ingress on the right in the direction of flow at an interchange
 `right-second-entrance-ramp` (DEPRECATED) | right-second-entrance-ramp (8211) | *This value is deprecated and will be removed in a future version; use `right-entrance-lane` instead* — The second entrance ramp with an ingress on the right in the direction of flow at an interchange
 `left-entrance-ramp` (DEPRECATED) | left-entrance-ramp (8214) |  *This value is deprecated and will be removed in a future version; use `left-entrance-lane` instead* — The (first) entrance ramp with an ingress on the left in the direction of flow at an interchange
 `left-second-entrance-ramp` (DEPRECATED) | left-second-entrance-ramp (8215) |  *This value is deprecated and will be removed in a future version; use `left-entrance-lane` instead* — The second entrance ramp with an ingress on the left in the direction of flow at an interchange
+`right-merging-lane` (DEPRECATED) | right-merging-lanes (8206) | *This value is deprecated and will be removed in a future version; specify merging lanes via the lane's `status` property* — The right lane where the lane ends with a gradual merge with the second most lane
+`left-merging-lane` (DEPRECATED) | left-merging-lanes (8207) | *This value is deprecated and will be removed in a future version; specify merging lanes via the lane's `status` property* — The left lane where the lanes ends by a gradual merge with the second most left lane

 The following values from the TMDD LaneRoadway Enumeration are not used in the WZDx specification: